 Fire exits for each classroom are prominently posted.
-Students are expected to know the exit routes from each classroom and procedures.
+Teachers are to familiarize students with the exit routes from each classroom and procedures.
 Periodic drills will be held.
-Students are to leave all books and personal effects in the classroom, walk in an orderly fashion-do not run or yell, and stay with your class.
+Students are to leave all books and personal effects in the classroom, walk in anorderly fashion-do not run or yell, and stay with your class.